Best fitness trackers 2024

 The best fitness trackers monitor your health without weighing down your wrist.
 Unlike fitness smartwatches with massive displays cramming in a ton of information, trackers are lightweight, skinny fitness bands that measure your training progress and health data.
 They're compact, comfortable, affordable, and last for days (or weeks) at a time.

 We have a separate guide for the best fitness smartwatches, tailored for people that want to prioritize style and smarts over comfort and battery life.
-This guide on the best fitness trackers gives you more affordable options, especially with Black Friday coming up to discount them even further.
+This guide on the best fitness trackers gives you more affordable options, especially with the holiday deals coming up to discount them even further.

 If you're looking for a fitness tracker that comes close to a smartwatch, we highly recommend the Fitbit Charge 6, which gives you premium tools like onboard GPS, advanced health monitoring, Google Wallet payments, and Google Maps — all crammed into a 1 oz band.